DANIEL HAIGH Coaching and Consultancy

 Finding your Win-Win-Win

-You've heard of win-win naturally.
-My view is that there is usually a third element or person in any given situation and that we are more likely to succeed, grow, or just become unstuck, if we figure out what that is, take it into consideration and plan for it.
+You've probably heard of win-win.
+My sense is that there is often a third element, or even another person, in any given situation.
+My experience is that we cannot succeed, grow, or just become unstuck, until we figure out what that is.

 Clearly, leaders want to win, but so does an organisation, its customer, staff, and so on.
 It's a view that looks beyond self-interest somewhat to our impact on both the immediate and wider-world.
 In most business and personal transactions it pays to consider not only the mutual benefit for you and the other party, but what effect it might have on (say) the team, company, environment, family, or community.